 …and the finished product!

 The first thing that I purchased for the room was the pair of light-up trees.
-I saw them in Hobby Lobby the week after our gender reveal.
+I saw them the week after our gender reveal.
 Although I didn’t have my nursery plan together at that time, I knew that it was going to be whimsical and these would fit it no matter what!
 I’ll be rearranging the room now that Ireland is going to be sleeping in her crib, but I just love how they look here!

 The next purchase was the crib.
 I had been falling in love with some gold cribs on Pinterest and thought that these were only available from crazy expensive designer brands.
-Much to my surprise, I found a really affordable one on Amazon.
+Much to my surprise, I found this really affordable one on Amazon.
 Andrew’s mom bought it for us and I absolutely love it!